As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 How long does it take to get your baby or child a passport?

-The entire processing time for applying for a passport for a newborn or child can take 6 to 8 weeks.
+The entire processing time for applying for a passport for a newborn or child will usually take 6 to 8 weeks.
+However, with a backlog of applications due to the pandemic, the current processing time is up to 11 weeks.
 However, expedited processing is available for an additional fee.
-To make it through the process without a hitch, it is important to begin early and pay close attention to detail.
+To make it through the process without a hitch, it is essential to begin early and pay close attention to detail.

 How to apply for a U.S. passport for your baby or child: